lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Sender behaviour

+To build the Fragment Payload, SCHC F/R MUST take from the SCHC Packet a number of bits that makes the SCHC Fragment an exact multiple of L2 Words.
+As a consequence, no padding bit is used for these fragments.
 The sender transmits all the SCHC Fragments of a SCHC Packet, in sequential order.
 It MUST use the same Rule ID and optional DTag pair for all these fragments.
 The All-1 FCN value MUST be used for the last SCHC Fragment, which MUST use the format described in {{LastFrag}}.